 How to reach Alwar

-We zeroed upon a budget-friendly Savaari outstation cab on this trip to Alwar on a weekend getaway Delhi.
-With the must-visit places in and around Alwar to be covered and lack of public transport, I would suggest a rental cab as an ideal option if not a self-drive.
+With the many must-visit places in and around Alwar to be covered and the lack of public transport in this region, I would suggest rental cabs as ideal option, if not a self-drive.

 There are also trains that run from Delhi to Alwar.
 Do check the IRCTC site (Indian Railway Catering and Tourism Corporation ) for further details.